What is Regex (Regular Expressions)?

-A regular expression (regex or regexp) is a sequence of characters that defines a search pattern, used for matching, extracting, and manipulating text in strings.
-Regexes are supported in virtually every programming language, text editor, and command-line tool.
+A regular expression (regex) is a sequence of characters that defines a search pattern, used for matching, extracting, and manipulating text in strings.

 Basic syntax